 For details, see Hiking in Duluth.

-Train ride: The Lake Superior & Mississippi Railroad, run by volunteers, travels along the St. Louis River for narrated 90-minute, 12-mile round-trip tours on weekends from early June through early October.
+Train ride: The Lake Superior & Mississippi Railroad, run by volunteers, travels along the St. Louis River for narrated two-hour, 12-mile round-trip tours on weekends from early June through early October.

 It leaves from a parking lot across from the Lake Superior Zoo at Grand Avenue and 71st Avenue West.